sofwerx/swx-devops/README.md

    https://docs.docker.com/docker-for-mac/install/

-For Linux, it's just easiest to follow the directions for CE:
+For Windows and Linux, it's just easiest to follow the directions for CE:

 - https://docs.docker.com/engine/installation/
 - https://docs.docker.com/machine/install-machine/#installing-machine-directly
 - https://docs.docker.com/compose/install/

+Note: For the Linux Subsystem for Windows:
+- It is not possible to run a linux docker-engine without a linux kernel.
+- You are installing docker-engine natively on Windows so that you have a local Hyper-V linux virtual machine to run that kernel.
+- Installing `./dependencies/ubuntu.sh` earlier should have already installed the docker/docker-compose/docker-machine command-line tools for you in your bash shell for talking to remote docker engines.

-# docker-machine vs dm
+## docker-machine vs dm

 This project will import docker-machine configs into JSON "dm" objects stored in trousseau.